mobasherreza10/authCrudAppProduct/README.md

 #### Sign Up:
 1. Navigate to the application URL (e.g., [http://localhost:4200/](http://localhost:4200/)).
-2. Click on the "Sign Up" link.
-3. Fill in the required information, including email and password.
+2. Fill in the required information, including email and password.
-4. Click on the "Sign Up" button.
+3. Click on the "Sign Up" button.

 #### Logging In:
-1. After signing up, you'll be redirected to the login page automatically.
-2. Enter your email and password.
+1. Enter your email and password.
-3. Click on the "Login" button.
+2. Click on the "Login" button.

 ### Dashboard Page